pedro-acunha/SHEEP/README.md

 You can read the paper here: https://arxiv.org/pdf/2204.02080.pdf .

 ## How to use
-This work was made using Jupyter Notebook.
-For visualisation, I recommend you use it as well.
+This work was made using Python and Jupyter Notebook.
+For better visualisation and interactivity, use Jupyter Notebook.
+The code is ready to be used and reproduced the results in the paper.
+If you use it with a different dataset, please remember that the models are optimised for our problem.
+Do not forget to adapt them to your personal needs.

 ### Data